DFKI/leechcrawler/how2start.md

   	<dependency>
   	   <groupId>de.dfki.km</groupId>
-  	   <artifactId>leech</artifactId>
-  	   <version>1.6.1</version>
+  	   <artifactId>leechcrawler</artifactId>
+  	   <version>1.7</version>
   	</dependency>

 The version corresponds to the used Tika release version.
-Currently, the versions 1.3, 1.4, 1.5 and 1.6 are available.
+Currently, these versions are available:
+1.3, 1.4, 1.5, 1.6, 1.6.1 (artifactId: leech)
+1.6.2, 1.7 (artifactId: leechcrawler)

 **You can also [download](http://www.dfki.uni-kl.de/leech/free/) all needed libraries in the case you don't use maven.**